misxbee/mysql-script-auctionhouse/README.md

 The auction is led by an auctioneer, who has at least one helper.
 They go through an auction lot list that the warehouse employees have put up, which includes information on each property, including the reserve price, in lot number order.
 The spreadsheet has a column where the auctioneer may record the number of the winning bidder and the total amount paid if the lot is sold.
 Following the auction, bidders turn in their plaques to the assistant.
 If their bids are successful, they also confirm the pieces they have bought, submit their personal information, pay the bill (less the £100 deposit), and schedule delivery or pickup.
 They get their deposit cheque returned if they haven't made any purchases.

+QUERIES to solve for the AUCTION HOUSE!?!

+a) Write a query to show any lots which contain items which are Toys, you must display the lot description and the date and location of the auction.
+b) Write a query to show seller name, telephone number, lot description and Reserve Price, where they have a lot where the reserve price is more than £90 but less than £150 and only being auctioned in Manchester.
+c) Write a query to show which customer has paid the highest total price for all successful bids, you should display the bidders name which should be labelled "Bidders Name" and the total price, which should be named as "Total Price".
+d) Write a query to show the total number of successful bids per customer and their name, rename the total number of bids as "Total Bids".
+e) Write a query to show the lowest reserve price for a seller, rename this column "Lowest Reserve Price" and show the sellers name, rename this column as "Seller Name".
+f) Write 2 new queries and run each one in MySQL and MongoDB, it is expected that you will use advanced features and explain the purpose of each query.